With the convenience of a transfer or port-in, there's no need to let family and friends know that you have a new number.

 To transfer your number to T-Mobile, make sure your phone number is eligible.
 Check eligibility.
 In rare instances if your number is not eligible, we will provide you with a new phone number.
 This usually occurs when we don't have a transfer agreement with your original service provider.

 If your number is eligible, you can start by shopping for plans and phones.
-If you want to purchase a new phone, we recommend using overnight shipping.
-This shipping method ensures your new phone arrives before service on your old phone stops.
+If you want to purchase a new phone, that's great!
+To ensure continuous service, wait to transfer your number until after you receive your new device and SIM card.
 When you check out, enter your eligible number to begin the transfer (port-in) process.

 Number transfer timeline and expectations